bretgiddings/faythe/README.md

   One entry for the ssh gateway, ca and enrolment servers
   One entry for the site/domain where you want to authenticate using the CA signed keys
 * .bashrc or .zshrc (linux/mac)
-  Add line to source ~/.ssh/.faythe.sh
+  Add line to source ~/.config/faythe/faythe.sh Recommended aliasing of ssh and scp
-* $PROFILE (Windows Powershell) plus optional aliasing of ssh and scp Add line to source ~/.ssh/.faythe.ps1 plus optional aliasing of ssh and scp.
+* $PROFILE (Windows Powershell)
+  Add line to source $env:APPDATA/faythe/faythe.ps1 Recommended aliasing of ssh and scp

-They will also need the appropriate .faythe script for their platform and a _domains_ file that contains settings used by the script and an _ed25519_ public key (_rsa_ also supported).
+* A _domains_ file to list one or more domains where _faythe_ is used

 Once installed correctly, clients can just use ssh or scp a per-usual from the command line and if the signed key needs to be renewed, they will be prompted.